Cosmic-Excalibur/astracodes/README.md

 Run `from astrautils.lazy import *` (slow!) to pre-import some frequently used modules.

-You will notice that some of these are condensations or abbreviations of Python codes, for example, you may rewrite
+You will notice that some of these are condensations or abbreviations of Python scripts, for example, you may rewrite
 ```python
 import string
 printable = string.printable[:-6].encode('utf-8')